Motley Fool Rule Breakers Review

 Use the Motley Fool Rule Breakers login and click More and Performance for the detailed performance report of all Motley Fool Rule Breakers stock picks.
 The report includes detailed information about the stock ticker, record date, risk level, market cap, current price, return rate and more.

 A cool feature is the entire history of all stock recommendations.
 Scroll all the way down in the performance tab and select Closed Positions to reveal even already closed positions.
-This way, you can easily copy and paste all the data to Micorosft Excel and proceed with further due diligence.
+This way, you can easily copy and paste all the data to Microsoft Excel and proceed with further due diligence.
 This is the best possible transparency subscribers can get with an investment newsletter subscription.

 Motley Fool Rule Breakers Discount

-I always aim to save money, and the chances are that you do it the same way.
+I always aim to save money, and the chances are that most people do it the same way.
 So do you want to pay the full retail price?
 No?
 Well, I have good news.
-Instead of paying the list price of $299, you can subscribe for $99 to Rule Breakers for a year of full access along with a 30-day membership fee-back guarantee.
-The cool thing is that there is also a discount for Stock Advisor available, reducing the price to $99.
+Instead of paying the list price of $299, new members can subscribe for $99 to Rule Breakers for the first year of full access along with a 30-day membership fee-back guarantee.
+There is also a 60% off Stock Advisor discount available for new members.